lina-conti/morpho2022/README.md

 # Advanced Morphology Project 2022

-The goal of this project is to study fasttext word embeddings with and without sub-word information.
+The goal of this project is to study [fasttext](https://fasttext.cc/) word embeddings with and without sub-word information.

 We will be comparing pairs of words and trying to see how well their edit-distance correlates with the cosine similarity of their vector representations (with or without subword information).

 We then did the same thing using euclidean distance instead of cosine similarity.

-We did all of this first using random pairs of words and then using only pairs of morphologically related words (taken from catvar[https://github.com/nizarhabash1/catvar]).
+We did all of this first using random pairs of words and then using only pairs of morphologically related words (taken from [catvar](https://github.com/nizarhabash1/catvar_).

 ## Python files: